-Configure bun test via bunfig.toml file and command-line options.
-This page documents the available configuration options for bun test.
+Configure bun test with bunfig.toml and command-line options.

 Configuration File